Frequently Asked Questions

 clearSkies level 5 stoves exceed the Ecodesign compliant standard by over 25% and are DEFRA approved.

-It should be noted that most stove manufactures have chosen not to pay clearSkies to evaluate their stoves, preferring to rely upon the the more traditional Ecodesign and DEFRA approved standards.
+However, a majority of stove manufactures have chosen not to pay clearSkies to evaluate their stoves, this may lead to the demise of the clearSkies in the future.

 Can I use a wood burning stove if I live in a smoke control area?